22842219/SemanticParser4Graph/semantic_parser/README.md

     - :boom: Priority task
         - training the model using the whole set in kaya. (ongoing)
             - The sbatch slurm. (done!)
-            - :similing_imp: The model stopped training due to the failure of graph connection which requires the installation of java in kaya.
+            - :smiling_imp: The model stopped training due to the failure of graph connection which requires the installation of java in kaya.
 I've created a ticket asking for avice from uwa it service. (solved!)
                 - module avail  # show available modules
                 - module load java/11* # load java 11.*  to fit our neo4j-community-4.4.13